Dr

 Academic biography

-Keisuke Honda is a Research Assistant in Multilingualism in the School of Applied Language and Intercultural Studies (SALIS) at Dublin City University, Ireland.
+Keisuke Honda is Assistant Professor in Japanese Studies in the School of Applied Language and Intercultural Studies (SALIS) at Dublin City University, Ireland.
 He holds a PhD in Linguistics from the University of Tsukuba, Japan, and specialises in the linguistic and pedagogical aspects of the Japanese writing system.
-Keisuke teaches Japanese as a foreign language in the Language and Culture Programme as part of the DCU Futures project.
+Keisuke teaches Japanese language and culture modules in SALIS.
+Previously, he designed and delivered the Japanese language course in the DCU Futures Language and Culture Programme.

 Keisuke's expertise is in grapholinguistics, the linguistic study of scripts and writing systems.
 He has published and presented widely on the linguistic aspects of the Japanese writing system as well as the contrastive analysis of Japanese and other typologically related writing systems.
 He is an active contributor and reviewer for the journal Association for Written Language and Literacy.
 He is also currently serving as a programme committee member for the Grapholinguistics in the 21st Century conference.